GoogleContainerTools/kpt-functions-catalog/functions/go/template/README.md

 <!--mdtogo:Long-->

 Explain the function config and behavior for this function in detail.
+Explain how to use the function in both declarative and imperative flows.
 If the function supports both ConfigMap and CRD as function config, both should be documented.